oracle-livelabs/database/kubernetes-for-oracledbas/deploy-oraoperator/deploy-oraoperator.md

 ![kubectl get all -n cert-manager](images/kubectl_cert_manager.png "kubectl get all -n cert-manager")

-## Task 2: Install Oracle Operator for Kubernetes
+## Task 2: Install OraOperator

+The OraOperator in K8s, is an extension of the Oracle DBA in a K8s cluster.
+The OraOperator is developed and supported by Oracle, with "built-in SOPs" for provisioning, configuring, and managing the lifecycle of Oracle databases deployed within or outside K8s clusters, including Cloud databases.

 To install the OraOperator, in Cloud Shell run: